 The run (distances are from the trail map):

-- Head from Edmonds Road (right side of parking lot) past the church and along Cordilleras Trail (.6 miles).
+- Head from Edmonds Road (right side of the parking lot) past the church and along Cordilleras Trail (.6 miles).

 - For a short run, once in the trees veer left onto the Polly Geraci Trail (1 mile).